kadena-io/pact/docs/pact-properties.md

 Next, we see an example of schema invariants.
-For any table with the following schema, if our property checker succeeds, we know that all possible code paths will always maintain the invariant that token balances are always greater than
+For any table with the following schema, if our property checker succeeds, we know that all possible code paths will always maintain the invariant that token balances are greater than zero:
-zero:

 ```lisp
 (defschema tokens